r3xmax/PhantomCtx/README.md

         -m runtime      Perform Activation Context Hijacking on an already running process.
 ```

-For a deeper dive into how it works internally and how it evades aggressive EDR solutions, check out the post on [my personal blog](https://rexmax.dev/posts/phantomctx-new-approach-to-activation-context-hijacking-for-edr-evasion/).
+For a deeper dive into how it works internally and how it evades aggressive EDR solutions, check out the post on [my technical blog](https://rexmax.dev/posts/phantomctx-new-approach-to-activation-context-hijacking-for-edr-evasion/).

 # Table of Contents